 Social Customs And Traditions

 In the rural areas, clothing is simple and material possessions are hard to come by.
 Women tend to wear cotton shirts with ankle length skirts.
 Ninety-five percent of Cambodians follow Theravada Buddhism.
 Men and women both wear a krama, a multipurpose cotton garment.
-It can be used as a head covering, loincloth (for bathing), and as a bag for carrying items.
+It can be used as a head covering, loincloth for bathing, and as a bag for carrying items.
 In the city, Cambodians usually wear Western clothing.
 About 90% of Cambodians are Khmer.

 The Khmer practice a blend of Buddhism and animism.
 Family is extremely important.
 Many have lost family members in Cambodia, and a significant number of households are headed by females due to the civil war.
 Extended family structures are the norm, with large numbers of children.
 Grandparents head the family, followed by parents, aunts and uncles.
 Families are patriarchal, with men as providers and women in traditional roles, their position reinforced by culture, religion, and gender.
 Children are taught respect and deference to adults and authority figures.

 and Customs of Laos